9 E. Valley Blvd. Alhambra, CA 91801 |

 Garfield operator Cirstand Theaters, Ltd. was getting some relief in May 1934.
 Thanks to Ken McIntyre for locating the news.

-Joe Vogel reports that in the 1950s it was operated by the Harry Vinicof circuit, with evidently an interest by Jimmy Edwards.
-He adds:
+Joe Vogel reports that in the 1950s it was still operated by the Harry Vinnicof circuit, with evidently an interest at that time by Jimmy Edwards.
+Before Jimmy went out on his own he had been part of Southern California Amusement Co., a firm headed by Vinnicof.
+Joe adds:

 In the 60s the Edwards circuit assumed full control.
 The Garfield was listed in the Edwards section of this 1963 listing of independent theatres in the Times.
 Thanks to Bruce Kimmel for the ad.